yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 });
 ```

+3.1 Explain What Is Asynchronous And Synchronous?
+> - You execute something synchronously, you need to wait for it to finish before moving on to another task.
+When you execute something asynchronously, you can move on to another task before it finishes.

 > - Related Reference : [簡單理解 JavaScript Async 和 Await](https://www.oxxostudio.tw/articles/201908/js-async-await.html), [Async-Await](https://www.codecademy.com/learn/introduction-to-javascript/modules/asynch-js/cheatsheet), [認識同步與非同步 — Callback + Promise + Async/Await
 ](https://medium.com/%E9%BA%A5%E5%85%8B%E7%9A%84%E5%8D%8A%E8%B7%AF%E5%87%BA%E5%AE%B6%E7%AD%86%E8%A8%98/%E5%BF%83%E5%BE%97-%E8%AA%8D%E8%AD%98%E5%90%8C%E6%AD%A5%E8%88%87%E9%9D%9E%E5%90%8C%E6%AD%A5-callback-promise-async-await-640ea491ea64)
 <br/><br/>